Satjpatel/Verilog-HDL-Useful-Codes/README.md

 For creating file : geany file1.v  ( I use the Geany Editor) Close the file after the work is done

-For compiling :
+## For compiling :
                           iverilog file1.v -o outputfile1

-                        vpp outputfile1
+                          vvp outputfile1

-For simulation :
+## For simulation :
                          iverilog -o mysim file1.v file1_tb.v
                          vvp mysim

-For Waveform generation : In the testbench, write this
+## For Waveform generation : In the testbench, write this
                      module test1_tb.v
                        .
                        .